bighexmachine/BigHexSourceCode/README.md

 node version: 6.11.0

+###Compiing the X compiler
+If the compiler gets corrupted or overritten etc. `cd` to compiler director, Run all these commands:

+`
+ gcc hexsimb.c

+ cp xhexb.bin a.bin

+ ./a.out < xhexb.x

+ cp sim2 a.bin

+ ./a.out < xhexb.x

+ ./a.out < xhex16h.x

+ cp sim2 a.bin

+ ./a.out < fact.x
+`

 ## Working on the R-Pi
 There are a couple of ways to work on the Pi remotely.
 First and foremost it has ssh capability so you can interact